dougblack/dougblack.io/markdown/a-good-vimrc.md

 Now, this is a file-specific setting, so we can use a `modeline` to make Vim only use these settings for *this* file.
 Modelines are special comments somewhere in a file that can can declare certain Vim settings to be used only for that file.
-So we'll turn modelines on.
+So we'll tell Vim to check just the final line of the file for a modeline.

     :::vim script
     set modelines=1